danilov0x33/vector-python-sdk/README.md

 ```
 pip uninstall anki_vector
-pip install ikkez_vector
+pip install danilov0x33_vector
 ```

 Upgrade with
 ```
-pip install ikkez_vector --upgrade
+pip install danilov0x33_vector --upgrade
 ```

 ### Changelog

-To see all changes and updates being made to the SDK, please go to [Releases](https://github.com/ikkez/vector-python-sdk/releases)
+To see all changes and updates being made to the SDK, please go to [Releases](https://github.com/danilov0x33/vector-python-sdk/releases)

 ## Privacy Policy and Terms and Conditions